 help all employees reach their full potential.

 KEEP engaged, high-performing employees

 A system culture that values stakeholder voices, maintains transparency, and fosters collaboration is key to any high-performing people system.
 Organizations should seek continuous feedback from staff to identify opportunities for improving the culture

 and develop practices that foster employee engagement and wellbeing.
 They should also establish meaningful systems for recognizing and rewarding excellence to help retain high-performing employees.

 The processes within the system that promote an inclusive and equitable environment help support a diverse workforce.
 Recognizing that staff members are people first and employees second also fosters a healthy workplace where they want to return.”

 —Alyson Nielson, Vice President, Battelle for Kids

-Learn how Battelle for Kids can help you reimagine your human capital system to support 21st century learning—with three key moves.
+Learn how Battelle for Kids can help you reimagine your human capital system to support 21st century, deeper learning.

 Interested in learning more about deeper learning and Portrait of a Graduate?
 We recommend these resources: